Connect with us

 As the Senate clerk began calling the roll, all 14 Black senators stood up and walked off the floor.
 The decision by Black senators — all Democrats — to walk out ultimately meant nothing for the final outcome since Republicans alone have enough members to pass any bill they want.
 But the symbolism of their decision ran deep.

-In the with the most sordid and violent history of racism, Black lawmakers employed a principal strategy of the civil rights movement — organizing a walkout — to protest passage of a bill that threatened the teaching of that very history.
+In the state with the most sordid and violent history of racism, Black lawmakers employed a principal strategy of the civil rights movement — organizing a walkout — to protest passage of a bill that threatened the teaching of that very history.

 It was an unprecedented moment in Mississippi history.
 In 1993, Black caucus members left before then-Gov. Kirk Fordice delivered his State of the State speech in protest of his policies.
 But no Capitol observer can recall an instance of members walking out in protest before a vote on a bill.